 Short Description

 This indicator tracks changes in the distribution and intensity of potential physical disturbance caused by human activities on the seabed.
 The indicator combines data on the intensity and distribution of pressures from human activities with data on the distribution and sensitivity of seabed habitats.
 Data from vessel monitoring systems (VMS) showing fishing activity are linked to vessel logbook information and processed to create a layer showing abrasion pressure on the seabed.
 A second layer is produced by combining data on distribution of seabed habitats with information on resilience and resistance to evaluate their sensitivity to the pressure.
 The pressure and sensitivity layers are combined using a spatial method to create a single data layer showing the area of seabed subject to high disturbance from human activity.
-This indicator is linked to the ’Extent of Physical Damage to Predominant and Special Habitats’ indicator, developed for the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) and used for the UK Marine Strategy Part One (2019) assessment of Good Environmental Status (GES).
+This indicator is linked to the ‘Extent of Physical Disturbance to Benthic Habitats’ indicator, developed for the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) and used for the UK Marine Strategy Part One (2019) assessment of Good Environmental Status (GES).

 Readiness and links to data